How to Remove files older than ‘N’ days using Tmpwatch/Tmpreaper on Linux

 - s – for seconds

-As I said at the beginning of the article, Tmpwatch deletes files by default (atime) depending on the time of access to the files.
-Also, since hours are the default parameter, you do not need to add the suffix to time if the action is performed using the hour unit.
+As mentioned in the beginning of the article, Tmpwatch delete files, by default, referring the access time of the files.
+No need to add the hours parameter as suffix to time, since the action is performed by default using the hours unit.

 # tmpwatch 5 /tmp

 Run the command below to delete files that have not been modified for the last 10 hours.
-If you want to delete files using mtime, you need to add the “-m” option with the tmpwatch command.
+If you want to delete files based on their modification time (mtime), you need to add the “-m” option with the tmpwatch command.